 Writing your first blog post can be intimidating – and it’s not just the technical aspects of it that are scary.
 Many writers worry that they won’t be able to connect with their audience, or they don’t really know what to write about.
 In this article, we discuss blogging and explore strategies for building your blog.

 For the most secure WordPress site, you need secure hosting.
-That’s why InMotion Hosting created their own WordPress Hosting package with rigorous server-side security - so you can spend less time hardening your hosting and more time creating your website.
+That’s why InMotion Hosting created their own WordPress Hosting plans with rigorous server-side security - so you can spend less time hardening your hosting and more time creating your website.

 What is a Blog?